kennyldc/crispy-computing-machine/dags/README.md

 The last task (Task3) creates features and predictions csv files using the information from the trained model in the preceding steps inside a Python function.

 The “predictions” function is defined in the `predict_fp.py` file.
 There is also complementary information in the [Model folder](https://github.com/kennyldc/crispy-computing-machine/tree/main/model) from our Repo that is more or less required to fully understand the insides of the ML alternative proposed for the problem.
-However, for the purpose of defining what is inside of this task the most important arguments are:
+However, for the purpose of defining what is inside of this function the most important arguments are:

 1) “X”: defined as the set of independent variables (mostly information about the price of the currency).